Kongduino/RAK4631_AES/README.md

 # RAK4631_AES

-This is a demo for my extension to the [Adafruit_nRFCrypto](https://github.com/Kongduino/Adafruit_nRFCrypto), which adds AES encryption.
+This is a demo for my extension to the [Adafruit_nRFCrypto](https://github.com/Kongduino/Adafruit_nRFCrypto), which adds AES encryption to the Wisblock RAK4631.
 It adds a class, nRFCrypto_AES:

 ```c
 class nRFCrypto_AES {